quarkquartet/Mathematica-for-particle-physicists/README.md

   2. open `install.m` in Mathematica,

-  3. click the `Run Package` button to the top right,
+  3. click the `Run Package` button to the top right.
+It may ask you some questions.
+If it's asking for permissions, allow it.
+If it's asking for whether you want some features of FeynCalc, answer it according to what you want.

   4. quit Mathematica and restart.